KIDNEY SPECIALIST SINGAPORE

 Signs and symptoms of chronic kidney disease may include fluid retention, decreased urine output, leg swelling at the end of the day and breathlessness.

 What are the causes of kidney failure?

 There are a number of medical conditions that can cause kidney failure, whether it is over a period of time or suddenly.
-The sudden kidney failure (or acute kidney failure) may be due to certain drugs, infections or trauma.
-The kidney failure that happens over a period of time may be caused by diabetes, high blood pressure, and heart disease which are not controlled in the long run, thus causing end organ damage, and kidney failure is one of them.
+The sudden kidney failure (or acute renal failure) may be due to certain drugs, infections or trauma.
+This organ failure that happens over a period of time may be caused by diabetes, high blood pressure, and heart disease which are not controlled in the long run, thus causing end organ damage, and kidney failure is one of them.

 What is the difference between chronic kidney disease and kidney failure?